d4nielmeyer/RecSys/README.md

 # RecSys
-build a recommender system for the MovieGeek website
+Build a recommender system for the MovieGeek website